SuperOfficeDocs/superoffice-docs/docs/api/webapi/rest/index.md

 ## System

-Users, Roles, License stuff is exposed via simple endpoints.
+Users, Roles, License stuff are exposed via simple endpoints.
 If you have admin rights in your role, you can POST or PUT to update system information.

 * `/api/v1/User/Tony`
 * `/api/v1/Role/12`